astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 We'll explore the implications of these properties more in the next chapter.
-For now, it is sufficient to note that we can define a displacement four-vector between two dots on a spacetime diagram, and that the components of this four vector represent horizontal and vertical sides of that triangle.
+For now, it is sufficient to note that we can define a displacement four-vector between two dots on a spacetime diagram (shown in {numref}`spacetimefig`), and that the components of this four vector represent horizontal and vertical sides of that triangle.
 Be aware, however, that although this looks exactly like a triangle, that pesky minus sign is still there, which means the "size" of the hypoteneuse is not constrained to be positive, as it would with a normal triangle!
-If the sides are both equal to $dx$ ($cdt=dx$, or $dx/dt=c$), the "length" is zero, not
+If the sides are both equal to $dx$ ($cdt=dx$, or
-$dx\sqrt{2}$.
+$dx/dt=c$), the "length" is zero, not $dx\sqrt{2}$.

 Much of special relativity amounts to comparing a set of observations in one reference frame to that of a second reference frame moving